webplatform/docs/guides/advanced_selectors_guide/index.md

 <syntaxhighlight lang="css">input:invalid {}</syntaxhighlight>

-We could style it depending on whether it is enabled (default) or disabled (using the <code>disabled</code> attribute), using
+You can also style it depending on whether it is enabled (default) or disabled (using the <code>disabled</code> attribute), using this style:

 <syntaxhighlight lang="css">input:enabled {}</syntaxhighlight>

-and
+and this style:

 <syntaxhighlight lang="css">input:disabled {}</syntaxhighlight>

-Finally, we could style a checkbox only when checked like so:
+Finally, you can style a checkbox only when checked, like this:

 <syntaxhighlight lang="css">input[type="checkbox"]:checked {}</syntaxhighlight>

 === Structural pseudo-classes ===

-Structural pseudo-classes are advanced selectors allowing you to target specific elements based on their position in the document hierarchy.
-These were introduced in CSS3, and build on selectors we've already looked at, such as the adjacent sibling selector.
+Structural pseudo-classes are advanced selectors that enable you to target specific elements based on their position in the document hierarchy.
+These were introduced in CSS3, and they are built on selectors previously discussed, such as the adjacent sibling selector.

 <code>:root</code> selects the root element of the document, which is usually the <code>&lt;html&gt;</code> element.
-For example:
+For example, this rule:

 <syntaxhighlight lang="css">html:root{ ... }</syntaxhighlight>

-<p><code>:nth-child(n)</code> allows you to select a repeating pattern of elements inside an continuous set of like elements, for example several list items, or several paragraphs or articles next to one another.
-Let's look at an example:
+<p><code>:nth-child(n)</code> allows you to select a repeating pattern of elements inside an continuous set of like elements, such as several list items, or several paragraphs or articles next to one another.
+Review this example:

 <syntaxhighlight lang="html5"><ul>
   <li>First</li>